briankimstudio/ML_Tutorial/Supervised.md

 For social science research, regression is used to find relationship between independent variable and dependent variable.
 As a result, coefficient and p value are inspected to accept or reject research hypothesis.
 Normally, social science research stops here.

 However, in the area of machine learning, the important part just starts from here.
-After fitting the data, we save coefficients and intersepts as a computer file, which is called a 'trained machine learning model' Then, new data are fed into the model to predict value of dependent variable.
+After fitting the data, we save coefficients and intercept as a computer file, which is called a 'trained machine learning model.'
+Then, new data are fed into the model to predict value of dependent variable.

 Model
 ```